unspecific/training/BSidesDFW2022/Intro_to_Wireshark-Inspecting_Wifi/README.md

   - Options
 - Adding/Removing Columns
   - Apply as Column
-- Wireless -> Wireless Traffic Analysis
+- Wireless -> WLAN Traffic

 ## Wireshark Capture Filters vs Display Filters
 - Capture filter limit what is actually captured and can be saved